pksunkara/pksunkara.github.io/content/posts/reign-configuration-management.md

 [Rails](https://rubyonrails.org) does it by asking the user to edit yaml files and a few ruby files.
 Some node.js frameworks achieve this by using JSON files.
 In this post, I will present an idea on how the configuration management system should ideally work.

-Two years ago, during this time [Heroku](https://heroku.com) published a website detailing a concept called [The Twelve-Factor App](http://12factor.net).
+Few years ago, [Heroku](https://heroku.com) published a website detailing a concept called [The Twelve-Factor App](http://12factor.net).
 We can see that configuration is listed third in the list.
 I would like to quote some of their sentences.

 > An application’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc)